Hurricanes Irma & Maria Disaster Recovery

 Exposed population: 47,897 (100%).
 Minor damage reported in Nevis.
 St. Kitts is conducting an initial situation assessment.

 Exposed population: 3,651,232 (100%).
+Widespread flooding and damage to electric grid, leaving vast swaths of communities without power.
 Puerto Rico's governor has asked the Department of Defense to activate the US National Guard.